qinemma/Othello/README.md

 # Othello
-credit to James.Qiu by email: jamesqiu@hku.hk
+credit to James.Qiu by email: jamesqiu@hku.hk in github

 ## An Screenshot of Game GUI